DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 Replace the following placeholders:

-- DRIVER_VERSION: The Cloud SQL Connector for Java Version (ex: 1.4.2)
+- DRIVER_VERSION - The Cloud SQL Connector for Java Version (ex: 1.4.2)
-- IP: The public IP adress
+- IP - The public IP address
-- CONNECTION_NAME: The database connection name
+- CONNECTION_NAME - The database connection name
-- DBNAME: The database name (default is postgres)
+- DBNAME - The database name (default is postgres)
-- USERNAME: The database username (default is postgres)
+- USERNAME - The database username (default is postgres)
-- PASSWORD: The database password
+- PASSWORD - The database password

-It should be something like in the following extract:
+It should look like the following extract:

 ```xml
 ...